AngeArsene/woowa-webhooks/readme.md

 ## Description

 Integrate WhatsApp order notifications into your WooCommerce store with this package.
 It enables real-time updates for customers via WhatsApp whenever an order is placed, updated, or completed, enhancing customer engagement and improving order tracking.
+Additionally, it sends notifications for abandoned carts to encourage customers to complete their purchases.

 ## Installation